 But the Hope F20 are in a league of their own.
 As mentioned in the quote.
 They can withstand a tremendous amount of abuse and are built to last.

-The body is a single block of machined aluminium and my guess is the axle bends before something will ever happen to the body.
-It’s construction with several arched bridges looks so strong I doubt if anyone ever had problems with these pedals.
+The body is a single block of machined aluminum and my guess is the axle bends before something will ever happen to the body.
+Its construction with several arched bridges looks so strong I doubt if anyone ever had problems with these pedals.

 It’s anodized and multiple colors are available.
 The chromo axle runs through sealed cartridge bearings.
 The Hope F20 flat pedals are known to have fantastic seals.
 At first look this seems to be the case with the axle rotating smoothly but extremely tight.